logfellow/logstash-logback-encoder/README.md

 </encoder>
 ```

-You can do something similar for `AccessEventCompositeJsonEncoder` and `LogstashAccessEnceder` as well.
+You can do something similar for `AccessEventCompositeJsonEncoder` and `LogstashAccessEnceder` as well, if your `JsonProvider` handles `IAccessEvent`s.

 ## Debugging